ericclack/little-pythoner/doc/basics.rst

 Look at each question and see if you can answer it, then check with the answer we've given.
 Do try these out in the :ref:`repl`.

+**Remember:** *understanding* is the most imporant thing, don't move on until you really understand the question and answer.

 ----

 What's this? ::